Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 ## If `manylinux1` is obsolete, why are there still manylinux1 wheels?

 Wheels are typically consumed by `pip` via `pip install`.
-Manylinux wheels are typically used for projects that require compilation, otherwise they would ship pure python wheels with the "none" platform tag, meaning they are compatible with any platform.
+Manylinux wheels are used for projects that require compilation, otherwise they would ship pure python wheels with the "none" platform tag, meaning they are compatible with any platform.
 So say you are a library author and want to make it convenient for users to install your package.
 If you ship a manylinux2014 wheel, but the version of pip your users have is too old to support manylinux2014 wheels, pip will happily download the source package and compile it for them.
 Havoc ensues: windows users typically cannot compile, prerequisites will be missing.
+Pip has a `--only-binary` option to prevent it from downloading source code and compiling, and a --prrfer-binary` option to prefer older binary packages over compiling from source, but neither is on by default.

 Pip began supporting manylinux2010 wheels with [version 19.0](https://github.com/pypa/pip/blob/master/NEWS.rst#190-2019-01-22),